remondis-it/remap/README.md

 * mapping of maps using `replace` and a transformation function that maps key and values

 # Limitations
-* values of source and destination fields with equal types are not copied.
-Only references are copied.
-This may change in a future release.

 * objects that are part of the mapping process must meet the Java Bean convention
   * fields can have any visibility
   * fields have properly named public get/set methods